Mounds Park Academy: Technology

 The academy has had a 1:1 laptop program in the upper school since 1996, and added a 1:1 laptop program to the middle school in 2013.

 The entire campus at Mounds Park Academy is wireless, with several types of computer workstations and four labs located throughout the school.
 Many Lower School classrooms and the Library have computers available for quiet study or research.
 The Library features an online catalog system and research-oriented databases.

 Mounds Park Academy was one of the first schools in Minnesota to initiate a 1:1 laptop program.
 All teachers at MPA, as well as all students in the Upper School, are provided with a laptop computer, which is used for in-class learning as well as homework.

 In the fall of 2017, MPA opened the AnnMarie Thomas Makerspace—the only creative center of its kind in the Twin Cities for students in grades PreK through 12.

 Fine Arts

 All students in lower and middle school participate in music, theater, and visual arts.
 In Upper School, students take fine arts courses as electives.
 There are multiple bands and orchestras, singing ensembles, and art classes in which students can participate.
 A variety of theater classes are also offered to upper school students.
 Each year, there is a middle school play, an upper school winter show, and an upper school spring musical.

 The Lansing Sports Center opened in 2006.

 Athletics

 The academy offers: volleyball, soccer, football, basketball, Nordic skiing, Alpine skiing, baseball, softball, track and field, cross country running, tennis, and golf.
 Swim Club is offered at the lower and middle school levels.
 MPA's athletic teams compete in the Independent Metro Athletic Conference of the Minnesota State High School League.
-Mounds Park Academy has won 11 MSHSL State Team Championships and had 25 MSHSL Individual Champions.
+Mounds Park Academy has won 11 MSHSL State Team Championships and had 28 MSHSL Individual Champions.

-Edward (Eddie) Freier is known for his "untouchable" sophomore soccer season, where he scored 5 goals and bagged two assists.
-Only four other players that season were able to do the same.